Academic Status Committee

 • Three faculty from Gainesville (nominated by the Clerkship Directors Committee)

-• One faculty from Jacksonville (nominated by the Associate Dean of Student Affairs Jacksonville)
+• One faculty from Jacksonville (nominated by the Jacksonville Senior Associate Dean for Educational Affairs)

-• One third-year student-elect member, non-voting (nominated by the third-year class Executive Board) – becomes student representative during their fourth year
+• One third-year student-elect member (nominated by the third-year class Executive Board) – becomes student representative during their fourth year (voting member if the fourth-year student is not present during the meeting, except for decisions involving probation or dismissal)

 • One fourth-year student, voting member (initially nominated by class Executive Board)